Texas Motorcycle Helmet Laws Explained

 Victim-blaming accusations are not always good legal arguments.
 First and foremost, if someone causes an accident by driving dangerously, they are responsible for all of the effects of that crash, even if the victim is especially vulnerable to injury.
 Because the accident and subsequent injuries would not have occurred at all without the defendant’s negligence, these arguments can often be overcome.

 Additionally, if the court does consider your lack of a helmet your own fault, that does not bar you from recovering compensation.
-In Texas, courts and juries can assign partial blame to each party involved in a crash.
+In Texas, courts and juries can assign partial blame to any, both, or all parties involved in the accident.
 If the court finds that the other driver was at fault for your crash, but you contributed to the crash, your damages will be reduced by your percentage of fault in the crash.
 For example, if your lack of a helmet is considered 5% fault in causing the accident, you will still recover 95% of the damages.
 As long as you were 50% at fault or less, you can still recover damages for a motorcycle crash without a helmet.

-Call Our Dallas Motorcycle Accident Lawyers for a Free Legal Consultation
+Our Dallas Motorcycle Accident Lawyers Can Help if you Got into a Wreck